 Hospitals: These are organized as NHS trusts directly responsible to the Department of Health.
-Since 2004 approximately one-half of NHS trusts have become foundation trusts established as semi-autonomous, self-governing public trusts.
+Since 2004, approximately one-half of NHS trusts have become foundation trusts established as semiautonomous, self-governing public trusts.
 Both types contract with PCTs for the provision of services to local populations.
-Public funds have always been used to purchase some care from the private sector but the level has grown in recent years; since 2003 some routine elective surgery and diagnostics has been procured for NHS patients from purpose-built treatment centers owned and staffed by private sector providers.
-Consultants (specialists) work mainly in NHS hospitals but may supplement their salary by treating private patients.
+Public funds have always been used to purchase some care from the private sector but the level has grown in recent years; since 2003 some routine elective surgery and diagnostics have been procured for NHS patients from purpose-built treatment centers owned and staffed by private-sector providers.

 Government: Responsibility for health legislation and general policy matters rests with Parliament.
-The NHS is administered through ten regional strategic health authorities who are accountable to the Department of Health.
-Services locally are provided through a series of contracts between commissioners of health care services (the 152 PCTS) and providers (hospital trusts, GPs, independent providers).
-PCTs control around 80% of the NHS budget (allocated to them based on a risk-adjusted capitation formula) and are responsible for ensuring the provision of primary and community services for their local populations.
+The NHS is administered through 10 regional strategic health authorities who are accountable to the Department of Health.
+Locally, services are provided through a series of contracts between commissioners of health care services (the 152 PCTs) and providers (hospital trusts, GPs, independent providers).
+PCTs control around 80 percent of the NHS budget (allocated to them based on a risk-adjusted capitation formula) and are responsible for ensuring the provision of primary and community services for their local populations.